lilywchen/lilywchen.github.io/_pages/about.md

 * Grounding LLMs in the physical world with sensors
 * Multi-document retrieval, synthesis, and reasoning of medical evidence for checking the factuality of medical claims made on social media

-In my free time, I enjoy tea 🍵, long walks, following the NBA, and photographing French Bulldogs 📸🐶.
+In my free time, I enjoy coffee and tea ☕🍵, long walks, following the NBA, and photographing French Bulldogs 📸🐶.